ThomasLuuu/seata-e-commerce/README.md

 - Grafana, Prometheus and Tempo for observability.

 #### Microservices
-Foe each microservice folder (bff, credit-api and shipping-api) run:
+Foe each microservice folder (application-manager, credit-api and shipping-api) run:

     ./gradlew bootRun